 If you’ve been getting by with a DSL connection, you may want to upgrade to speedier cable or fiber broadband.
 Working from home is much more pleasant if you don’t have to wait for minutes at a time while files download, or you connect to your online video conferencing meeting.

 If you already have fiber or cable and it still seems frustratingly slow, check your connection speed with an online speed checker and use an internet comparison tool to find an alternative internet package with a bit more oomph.
-If you’re not sure what internet speed your household might need, this guide can help.

 Take a thorough look at your router to ensure it effectively connects to multiple devices at once.
 If your home office is a long way away from the modem, use a WiFi extender to boost the signal around your home.